António Costa: Personal life

 In 1987, Costa married Fernanda Maria Gonçalves Tadeu, a teacher.
 The couple have a son and a daughter.
 Costa also holds an Overseas Citizenship of India.

-Costa is a supporter of S.L.
-Benfica, being a frequent spectator at their matches whilst Lisbon mayor, as opposed to Sporting's.
+Costa is a supporter of the football club S.L.
+Benfica, and was a frequent spectator at their matches while mayor of Lisbon.
 He also accompanied Benfica to both UEFA Europa League finals, in 2013 and 2014.